Diksha-Rathi/diksha-rathi.github.io/_posts/2017-08-27-Installing-VS-Code-on-MACOS.markdown

 ---
-title:  "How to install Visual Studio code on your MacBook?"
+title:  "Install Visual Studio Code on your MacBook and configure it to for CPP"
 date:   2017-08-27 11:04:23
-categories: [Microsoft]
+categories: [Visual Studio]
-tags: [VSCode]
+tags: [Microsoft]
 ---

 I used to be frequent with practicing problems from CodeChef/ Hackerrank when I was in a university.
 The transition to a corporate life one year back took me on a break.
 One fine evening, I realized I am missing something in life and that bought me back to get started again with what I have always loved.